rossharper/heatingd/README.md

      -programme    path at which programme/schedule data can be found (default: /var/lib/homecontrol/programdata)

+# Run in background

+To run with defaults in forever

+    ./start.sh

-# Install
+# Install as startup daemon

     sudo ./installDaemon.sh

 This script will set up the app to run at startup using forever-service.
 The service will run as the user 'pi'.

 Note: the daemon defaults are used in this case.

-# Run standalone

-To run with defaults in forever

-    ./start.sh

 # Dependencies